 (vi) how continual improvement will be achieved, including by testing assumptions and predictions made in the Environmental Impact Statement, improving environmental knowledge, and reducing uncertainties remaining from the Environmental Impact Assessment.

-(d) contain a monitoring programme for at least the first seven years of commercial production to be conducted in compliance with the applicable Standards and taking into account the Guidelines.
+(d) contain a monitoring programme for at least the first seven years of Commercial Production to be conducted in compliance with the applicable Standards and taking into account the Guidelines.

 [2.
 Alt.
 The Environmental Management and Monitoring Plan shall be in accordance with the Authority’s environmental policy and objectives [including those set out in regulation 44ter] and [are compatible with] applicable Standards and [taking into account] the relevant Regional Environmental Management Plan, the relevant Guidelines, and be based on the Environmental Impact Statement, and shall include all elements and matters prescribed by the Authority in Annex VII to these Regulations, and shall:

-(a) set project specific environmental objectives and environmental performance standards;
+(a) set project specific environmental objectives and environmental performance Standards;

 (b) set measurement criteria and methodology;

-(b)bis How spatial and temporal measures, including Preservation Reference Zones and Impact References Zones, will be utilised and implemented;
+(b)bis [detail] how spatial and temporal measures, including Preservation Reference Zones and Impact References Zones, will be utilised and implemented;

 (c) commit to specific measures and procedures on;

-(i) monitoring the [Environmental Impacts and] Environmental Effects of Exploitation;
+(i) monitoring the Environmental Impacts and Environmental Effects of Exploitation;

 (ii) Mitigation and management, including pollution control and Mining Discharge in regulations 53 bis and 53 ter;